Joss Whedon's unrealized projects: Batman: Year One

 Around 2001, Whedon was hired as writer for Darren Aronofsky's and Frank Miller's Batman: Year One after The Wachowskis' script was rejected by Warner Bros.
 Whedon's script featured a new, "more of a 'Hannibal Lecter' type" villain, and portrayed Bruce Wayne as "a morbid, death-obsessed kid" whose grief was overcome by protecting a girl from being bullied in an alley similar to where his parents were murdered.
-However, like The Wachowskis' script, Whedon's script was also rejected, and both Aronofsky and Miller left the project, leading to its cancellation.
-A reboot of the Batman film series was later released in 2005 as Batman Begins and directed by Christopher Nolan.
+Whedon's script was rejected and both Aronofsky and Miller left the project, leading to its cancellation.

-Buffy the Animated Series
+Buffy: The Animated Series

-In 2001, Whedon and 20th Century Fox started the development of Buffy the Animated Series, an animated spin-off of Whedon's popular TV show Buffy the Vampire Slayer.
-Whedon and Jeph Loeb were to produce the show while many actor of the original series were attached to reprise their roles.
-It was initially planned to be aired in Fox Kids, possibly as early in February 2002.
-However, Fox Kids ceased its operations in September 2002, and no network wanted to pick up the series, which resulted in the abandonment of this project.
+In 2001, Whedon and 20th Century Fox started the development of Buffy: The Animated Series, an animated spin-off of Whedon's popular TV show Buffy the Vampire Slayer.
+Whedon and Jeph Loeb were to produce the show while many actors of the original series were attached to reprise their roles.
+It was initially planned to be aired on Fox Kids, possibly as early as February 2002.
+However, Fox Kids ceased its operations in September 2002, and no other network picked up the series.

 Ripper

-In 2001, Whedon planned to make an spin-off miniseries or TV movie of Buffy the Vampire Slayer entitled Ripper, about the character Rupert Giles.
-Despite this, the project was delayed.
-On July 28, 2007, Whedon revealed via IGN that a 90 minute Ripper special would be made in 2008.
+In 2001, Whedon planned to make a spin-off miniseries or TV movie of Buffy the Vampire Slayer entitled Ripper, about the character Rupert Giles.
+On July 28, 2007, Whedon revealed via IGN that a 90-minute Ripper special would be made in 2008.
 Anthony Head was slated to reprise his role as Rupert Giles.
-However, at the end, no movie or series was made and the project was abandoned.
-Despite this, some elements of the cancelled project were later used in the comic book series Angel & Faith.
+The project was eventually abandoned, but some elements were later used in the comic book series Angel & Faith.

 Alien 5

-Before Alien Resurrection had even been released in theaters, a Fox executive said about a possible Alien 5: "Joss Whedon will write it, and we expect to have Sigourney and Winona if they're up for it."
-At the same time, Joss Whedon said "There's a big story to tell in another sequel...
+Before Alien Resurrection had even been released in theaters, a 20th Century Fox executive said about a possible Alien 5, "Joss Whedon will write it, and we expect to have Sigourney and Winona if they're up for it."
+At the same time, Joss Whedon said, "There's a big story to tell in another sequel...
 The fourth film is really a prologue to a movie set on Earth.
-Imagine all the things that can happen....
-If I write this movie, and it has my writing credits on it, then it's going to be on Earth".
-However, he lost interest after seeing how Alien Resurrection turned out, saying "I'll tell you there was a time when I would have been interested in that, but I am not interested in making somebody else's franchise anymore.
-Any movie I make will be created by me".
+Imagine all the things that can happen...
+If I write this movie, and it has my writing credits on it, then it's going to be on Earth."
+However, he lost interest after the release of Alien Resurrection, saying "I'll tell you there was a time when I would have been interested in that, but I am not interested in making somebody else's franchise anymore.
+Any movie I make will be created by me."
 Sigourney Weaver, unaware of Whedon's change of heart, would go on to claim that he had in fact written a script.
 Whedon later joked about being surprised to find that he had written such a script.